ZachryWilsn/DragonProxy/README.md

 A proxy for **Minecraft: Pocket Edition/Windows 10 Edition** connecting to multiple **Minecraft PC/Mac or Pocket Edition** servers.
 It works like BungeeCord but much more powerful than that. ;)

+You can switch between servers even between PE and PC servers by using command `/server blah`, you can change the default prefix `/` if it conflicts with BungeeCord one.

 ![Screenshot](https://raw.githubusercontent.com/DragonetMC/DragonProxy/master/screenshots/TheArchon.png)

 ## Installation